Need to talk? Call 1800 882 436.

 • going overdue runs in your family

-If your pregnancy is overdue, your baby is also at higher risk of:
+If your pregnancy is overdue, there may also be a higher chance of:

-If tests show that your baby’s health is at risk, your doctor or midwife will recommend an induction.
+If tests show that your baby’s health is at risk, your doctor or midwife may recommend inducing labour.
 If tests show that your baby is well and your health is good, you might choose to wait and see whether labour starts naturally.

 Keep in mind that these tests only tell you how your baby is at that moment.
 They can’t predict whether your baby’s health might change.